lambdaclass/concrete/ROADMAP.md

     development.
 Every new executable language feature should be able to run through `interpret result == compiled result` where deterministic and target-independent.
+    - 18z.
+[PARTIAL 2026-06-10] `scripts/tests/check_codegen_execution.sh` +
+      `tests/codegen/*.con` is a lightweight precursor: 30 compile-run-assert fixtures from the 2026-06 codegen sweep, locking in the cases that found and now guard against H3/C5/C6 (the existing suite mostly checks compile/reject/diagnostic and was blind to miscompiles).
+The full #18 harness (run the SAME program through interpreter and compiled binary, assert agreement — needs #18a) supersedes hand-maintained expected values and should fold this fixture set in.
     - 18a.
 Prerequisite: move the interpreter onto structured diagnostics.
       `Concrete/Interp.lean` is `Except String` throughout — no Diagnostic records, no error codes, no source spans — so interpreter failures